7 Popular Vegan Recipes Using Oregano

 In a test tube study, oregano essential oil inhibited the growth of E. coli and Pseudomonas aeruginosa, two bacteria strains that can cause infection.

-Oregano was found to be effective against 23 different bacteria species in a test tube study.
+Oregano was effective against 23 different bacteria species in a test tube study.

 Only test-tube studies using concentrated amounts of this herb have been done so far.
 As a result, more research is required to determine how these findings may affect humans.